postpartum

 is axial tilt, solar distance

-while men
+while these men

 lock-up the thermostat and disarrange the elements